Broadcasting solutions on networked systems of phase oscillators: Stability of equilibrium points

-As observed in the previous section, the (simpler) reduced system can be used to study the dynamics of the multilayer network.
-In particular, equilibrium points of the reduced system can be broadcast to equilibrium points of the multilayer one.
+As observed in the previous section, the (simpler) reduced system can be used to study the dynamics of the multi-level network.
+In particular, equilibrium points of the reduced system can be broadcast to equilibrium points of the multi-level one.

 However, for stability analysis, we cannot extend the idea in a straightforward way.
-The reason is that a neighborhood of an equilibrium point for the multilayer network $\bm{\theta}^{\ast}$ is $NM$-dimensional, while a neighborhood of an equilibrium point for the reduced system $\bm{\bar{\theta}}^{\ast}$ is $M$-dimensional.
+The reason is that a neighborhood of an equilibrium point for the network of networks $\bm{\theta}^{\ast}$ is $NM$-dimensional, while a neighborhood of an equilibrium point for the reduced system $\bm{\bar{\theta}}^{\ast}$ is $M$-dimensional.
 Broadcasting the neighborhood of $\bar{\bm \theta}^{\ast}$